5 Days in Barcelona: Visitor Itinerary

 Is 5 days too much for Barcelona?

-Should I do both Sagrada Familia and Park Guell on a first 5-day trip?
+Should I visit both Sagrada Familia and Park Guell?

 Can I take a day trip during a 5-day Barcelona itinerary?